AERIQ: SDR-Based LTE I/Q Measurement and Analysis Framework for Air-to-Ground Propagation Modeling: Measurement Campaign

 \subsection{Measurement Environment}

 Before we describe our measurement setup, we will first overview our measurement environment.
 In this work, we consider an RDZ-like outdoor environment for advanced wireless and UAV experimentation as shown in Fig.~\ref{fig:illu_RDZ} and Fig.~\ref{fig:exp_site}.
-RDZs are the geographical areas where the spectrum is monitored continuously to facilitate spectrum sharing with other transmissions within and outside of the RDZ.
-To achieve that, spectrum sensing results across the RDZ and in the frequencies of interest are aggregated at a central processing unit, to determine whether the signal leakage from the zone results in interference problems with licensed receivers outside and potentially inside the RDZ.
-For instance, if the signal leakage power level at the boundary of an RDZ exceeds a predefined threshold level, a transmission inside the zone is automatically terminated.
-For continuous spectrum monitoring in the 3D space, ground and aerial spectrum sensor nodes are deployed in RDZ.
+Spectrum sensing results across the RDZ at the frequencies of interest are assumed to be aggregated at a central processing unit, to determine whether the signal leakage from the zone results in interference problems with licensed receivers outside (and potentially, inside) the RDZ.
+For instance, if the signal leakage power level at the boundary of an RDZ exceeds a predefined threshold level, a transmission inside the zone can be automatically terminated.
+For continuous spectrum monitoring in the 3D space, ground and aerial spectrum sensor nodes can be deployed in an RDZ.
 In this paper, we consider measurements at one such monitoring node that is carried at a UAV at different altitudes.